jennyc8842/sep11-freedom-project/README.md

 by Jenny Cheng

 ## Context
-The "Freedom Project" for SEP11 is all about a course-long project where students will apply the content you are learning in daily lessons to their creations, reflect their learning in a blog, learn content on their own, and presenting them to their peers once finished.
+The "Freedom Project" for SEP11 is all about a course-long project where students will apply the content they are learning daily lessons to their creations, reflect their learning in a blog, learn content on their own, and presenting them to their peers once finished.
 The purpose of this blog is to run through what steps I took while making this.

 ## Content
 For my project, I am making a website to help users study, relax, and be productive.
 On the website, there will be a list of music the user can listen to and a timer.
-This blog will walk through my process of independently studying EarSketch, the tool I choose to make music using Javascript, and my process that I took to make this website.
+This blog will walk through my process of independently studying EarSketch, the tool I choose to make music using Javascript.
+It will also walk through all the knowledge, skills, engineering design process, and sources that I learned and used to make this website.

 ## Links

 Product:
-<a href="https://tinyurl.com/2mnuvjxu">Try it yourself!</a>
+<i><a href="https://tinyurl.com/2mnuvjxu">Try it yourself!</a></i>

 Presentation:
-<a href="https://tinyurl.com/d2rvdajd">Watch it here!</a>
+<i><a href="https://tinyurl.com/d2rvdajd">Watch it here!</a></i>

 ## Implications
 X